Mockenize/mockenize-server/README.md

 }
 ```

-- Adding multiple responses mocks.
+- Adding multiple responses mockBeen.
 The responses will return at random.

 ```json
 POST http://localhost:8080/_mockenize